-For some people (aka me), a huge perk of traveling is that it comes with the opportunity to shop.
-India has amazing food, friendly people, unique culture… and fabulous shopping!
-There are so many things to buy in India.
-This is a peak at what to buy in India and which are the best souvenirs in India based on region.
+For some people (aka me), a huge perk of traveling is that it comes with the opportunity to shop and shopping in India takes the cake – it beats Istanbul, Marrakesh, and Milan hands down.
+India has amazing food, friendly people, unique culture… and fabulous shopping as you’ll come to find out!
+There are so many things to buy in India and shopping in India is part of the experience, with the markets always in guidebooks as a “top attraction”.
+This is a peek at what to buy in India and which are the best souvenirs in India based on region – so you know what to buy where to get the best price.
 There are uncountable markets to explore and you can even pick out your own fabric and get a dress or shirt made perfect for you at costs you won’t believe.

 Remember when you shop to HAGGLE!
 They will quote prices sometimes, I kid you not, 100x more than the value.
 The rule of thumb is to offer back 1/4 of what they say and go from there.
 Here is a whole article on how to haggle in India.
 Do not let your rickshaw driver take you to any shops.
 He’s just trying to make commission and force sales on you.
 Be firm.
 People will call “come look my shop!”
 Just walk past if you don’t want to or you’ll end up in there for ages while they pull down every pashmina they own from the wall.